Skip to main content

 The per-user difference adds up quickly at team scale:

 The gap between NordPass and 1Password is $792/year for a 15-person team.
-That's real money for a small business — but 1Password's higher adoption rates and 24/7 live support often recover that cost in reduced training time and support burden.
+That's a meaningful annual difference for a small business — but 1Password's stronger adoption and broader support channels often recover that cost in reduced training time and support burden.

 Individual & Personal Tier Comparison